"Can I Really Ship That?" — And Other Answers for Irregular Or Dangerous Goods Shipping

 - Medical items

-Besides ensuring that you complete the proper documentation, it's also very important to properly package dangerous goods and hazardous materials.
+Besides ensuring that you complete the proper documentation, when shipping hazmat materials and dangerous goods — proper packaging is also very important.
 Safe shipping starts with the outer box: make sure you select strong outer packaging that is able to resist crushing, tearing and other damage that could expose the contained goods.
 Carefully pad and separate dangerous and hazardous items from one another inside your package as well, including protecting battery terminals and keeping metal objects away from batteries.

 Keep in mind that there are also a few dangerous goods that UPS cannot ship, including explosives, toxic gases, radioactive materials and other extremely harmful substances.